Hirsau Abbey: Sts Peter and Paul

+Abbot Frederick was deposed and the Counts of Calw dismissed his elected successor, Abbot Friedrich.
+They had a distant connection to Otto, Bishop of Regensburg.
+In May 1069, William, a monk of Saint Emmeram's Abbey was psent as successor.
+He immediately took over the management of the monastery, but refused to accept the abbatial benediction until after the death of his unjustly deposed predecessor in 1071.
+He was solemnly inaugurated by the Bishop of Speyer on Ascension Day in 1071.

-It was however Frederick's successor who revived and even surpassed the former renown and prosperity of the abbey.
-This was the famous William of Hirsau, a monk descending from St. Emmeram's Abbey in the Bavarian capital Regensburg, who was appointed abbot in 1069.
-When he came the condition of the monastery was far from satisfactory.
+When William came the condition of the monastery was far from satisfactory.
 The monks were living in cramped conditions, as the buildings were still incomplete and furthermore repeatedly affected by floods of the Nagold river.
 Count Adalbert still retained possession of some of the monastic property, together with a certain amount of unhelpful influence over the community, and regular discipline was very much relaxed.
 Abbot William's zeal and prudence by degrees remedied this unsatisfactory state of affairs and inaugurated a period of great prosperity, both spiritual and temporal.
 During the Investiture Controversy that shook the Holy Roman Empire, he secured the independence of the abbey from the Counts of Calw and placed its finances on a sound footing.

+In 1089, monks from Hirsau founded Zwiefalten Abbey.
 William completed the buildings already begun and from 1082 afterwards greatly added to them, as the needs of the increasing community required, a new monastery complex on a high plateau on the opposite side of the Nagold river.
 The Sts Peter and Paul's abbey church, which was modelled on Cluny II finished about 981 under Abbot Majolus, was consecrated in 1091.
 The convent followed the next year, when it moved into the adjacent new monastic compound designed according to the Plan of Saint Gall, while old St Aurelius was converted into a priory.
 William also refounded the monastic school for which the abbey had formerly been famous throughout Germany.